jorroll/rschedule/docs/README.md

 Internally, some rSchedule objects rely on occurrence stream operators to handle their recurrence logic (e.g. `Schedule`).

 Finally, there are [`Rule` objects](./usage/rule) which process recurrence rules.
-You probably won't need to use `Rule` object's direction though, instead using making use of `Schedule` objects.
+You probably won't need to use `Rule` object's direction though, instead making use of `Schedule` objects.

 ## [Usage Overview](./usage)